tributech-solutions/tributech-docs/docs/tributech_node/overview.md

 - Fetching the data provided by the agents
 - Trigger the validation of their data
-- Fetching the Validation results of their data
+- Fetching the validation results of their data
 - Executing commands which will be handled by our agents
-- Configure the given Sources and Agents
+- Configure the given Tributech Agent Sources and Tributech Agents
 - Manage the available DTDL Models within your Node

 [Authorization](./API_usage.md) will be further explained in another page.
 But it follows the [OAuth 2.0](https://oauth.net/2/) specification and will support the [client credential flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow) and the [authorization code flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-proof-key-for-code-exchange-pkce).
 Currently we don't support any user/group permissions and will only handle authorization against our rest api.